dekorateio/dekorate/examples/spring-boot-with-certmanager-example/README.md

 ## Generate a Self-Signed Certificate and the Keystore

-Let's configure the different properties to request the generation of the Self-Signed certificate and the `keystore.p12` PKCS12 keystore file:
+Let's configure the different properties to request the generation of the Self-Signed certificate and the `keystore.p12` PKCS12 Keystore file:

 ```
 dekorate.certificate.secret-name=tls-secret